+The series 2021 TIFIA loan will replace the existing TIFIA loan with lower rates for cost savings.
 A pledge of the expressway's receipts secures bondholders.
-The rate covenant requirement is that revenues in each fiscal year must equal at least 130% of the long-term debt service requirements for the senior-lien debt.
+The rate covenant requires revenues in each fiscal year to equal at least 130% of the long-term debt service requirements for the senior-lien debt.
 In addition, revenues must equal 110% of the long-term debt service requirements on the senior-lien, subordinate, and TIFIA debt for each fiscal year; and the necessary deposits to the senior, subordinate, and TIFIA reserve accounts.
-NCTA can issue additional senior-lien bonds if it complies with its rate covenant.
+NCTA can issue additional senior-lien bonds if the authority complies with its rate covenant.
 In addition, the authority must show that forecast revenue in each fiscal year is at least 140% of the debt service requirement with respect to all senior-lien debt and the proposed debt issuance; and that the revenues are at least equal to 130% of the debt service requirement with respect to all senior-lien and subordinate-lien debt, the TIFIA debt outstanding, and additional debt; and the required deposits to the senior, subordinate, and TIFIA reserve accounts are met.
 Bondholders also benefit from a debt service reserve fund of \$34.9 million on the senior-lien bonds funded with surety policies.